gourav-shinde/tenant_flutter/README.md

 - Website link: https://tenant-manager-arsenel.herokuapp.com/
 - Api for software development : https://tenant-manager-arsenel.herokuapp.com/app/api

+## Note

+- Currently the email functionalities is facing issues due to google policies of switching off email access after it is not used for few day..it needs to be activated manully.
+- Therefore if you register and do not receive email about account activation,please contact in issues page until we find a solution about it.
+- Test Login: **username:tester** **password:test@123**

+## Watch Section
 Latest added:
 - Download Excel sheet of data of tenant
 - Houseowners can validate payment request made by tenants in payment tab(new)